utkarshjosh/quiz-maker/services/socket/README.md

 - Request tracing with request IDs

 For production, integrate with:

 - Prometheus for metrics
 - Grafana for dashboards
 - ELK stack for log aggregation

 ## Security

-- JWT token validation matching API gateway
+- JWT token validation using shared JWT_SECRET with API gateway
+- Token expiration verification
 - Rate limiting per user/room
 - Input validation on all messages
 - CORS configuration